LibreCAD/docs/guides/blocks.rst

     - Select a block in the current drawing.
     - Press [Ctrl]+[c] (or **Edit -> Copy** from the menu)
     - Within the current drawing or switch to a new drawing and press [Ctrl]+[v] (or **Edit -> Paste**)
-    - Specified point to place the block.
+    - Specified a point in the drawing to place the block.

 Saving Blocks